dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/tracing-overview.md

 3. Request is from external endpoint (for example, `from a gateway service to a Dapr-enabled service A`)

-    An external gateway ingress calls Dapr which generates the trace headers and calls service A which then calls service B and further Dapr enabled services.
-You must propagate the headers from service A to service B `Ingress -> service A -> propagate trace headers -> service B`.
-This is similar to above case 2 above.
+    An external gateway ingress calls Dapr, which generates the trace headers and calls service A. Service A then calls service B and further Dapr-enabled services.
+You must propagate the headers from service A to service B: `Ingress -> service A -> propagate trace headers -> service B`.
+This is similar to case 2 above.

 4. Pub/sub messages
      Dapr generates the trace headers in the published message topic and these trace headers are propagated to any services listening on that topic.